muon-data/muon/README.md

 `date`, `time` or `dict`.
 Any type may be preceded by a **modifier**, either `optional` or `list`.
 A **default** value can follow the type — used when the definition is not present.
 Default values are not allowed for `dict` or `optional` types.
-Modifiers and defaults must be separated from the type with a single space.
+Modifiers and defaults are separated from the type with a single space.

 **Text** is a sequence of characters.
 ```